The Song of the Libelungs

 Swan and the old man had loaded some lousy packs onto two horses and were waiting a little further beyond the theater of events.
 They had climbed a mound to see better and, after so many days of not eating, they were nibbling on the reserves of the proper sacrament that had been waiting for them intact at the bottom until they completely withered.
 No one had touched what was theirs, because there was no one left in the settlement.
 Everyone was here.

 Dominating the map of the surroundings, at first it was only the two of them, raised up the stairs to scrutinize the buttermilk.
 Then, gradually, others had gathered around, more and more, on horseback, waiting.
 The old man's bushy beard fluttered in the fierce evening wind, commanding the knowledge of a secret to which the others had no access.
 From time to time, all eyes turned to him.
 But the old man remained unmoved, looking far into the distance.
-When night fell, fires were lit on all the hills as far as the eye could see, demarcating the boundaries of the Wilderness from the boundaries of the Plantation of people stratified in concentric waves of impact: first thousands, then millions, then billions, peoples of peoples, one behind the other : fires to the bottomless dawn, shining from gorge to gorge to where the suns rise from the Ocean on which the Planet floats like a turtle shell, wandering through the Cosmos.
-And every hill was like a beacon in the night, guiding the dusty path of some unseen ships that had set off quietly, in great secret, against Time, on the course of a River with murky and lazy waters.
+When the night spread, on all the hills, fires were lit as far as the eye could see, demarcating the limits of the Wilderness from the limits of the Plantation of people stratified in concentric waves of impact: first thousands, then millions, then billions, peoples of peoples, one behind the others: fires to the bottomless dawn, shining from gorge to gorge to where the suns rise from the Ocean on which the Planet floats like a frog's shell turtle, wandering through the Cosmos.
+And every hill was like a beacon in the night, guiding the dusty path of some unseen ships that had set off quietly, in great secret, against Time, on the course of a River with turbid and lazy waters.
 Through the darkness only strange rustlings and deep roaring, like that of the sea, stirred up by the waves of the other army, innumerable, which was preparing something, there, a few steps from them, could be heard.
-Something unforeseen and of colossal importance, something that made you shudder and clutch the silver anti-radiant cape torn in places to your chest with a trembling hand.
+Something unexpected and of colossal importance, something that made you shudder and clutch the silver anti-radiant cape torn in places to your chest with a trembling hand.
 The old capes showed the warriors' breasts, their flesh hanging, gnawed by incurable decay.
 Here and there, a woman's shriek or hoot in the throes of pleasure seemed to defy the solemnity of the moment; and the whimpers of children seemed brutally torn from tender bodies, recently sacrificed at the altar of a life "much nearer to death than to error" or truth.
 It was the night of a colossal wedding, where nothingness joined with ashes to give birth to the monstrous bastards of incest.
 The groom was dressed in Powder, the bride in dresses of age-old darkness, with thousands of stars sparkling in the warp.
 And the guests wore the sign of the night; as if the Banquet to which they had received the invitation had been a funeral baptism.

 - And, above all, remember: when they get up, they must not be allowed to sit down anywhere! the old man said sententiously.
 This is our hope!
 This is now the watchword!